jinger12/final-maps-update/README.md

-This research builds upon the outcomes of a class project undertaken in DS 5110, with collaborators Jeff Cuartas and Yuan Kuang, and incorporates insights from prior projects executed in DS5010.
+This research builds upon the outcomes of a class project undertaken in DS 5110, which creates a Maine-specific Digital Divide Index (DDI) with collaborators Jeff Cuartas and Yuan Kuang.
+This was study was based on [Purdue University's Center for Regional Development Digital Divide Index](https://storymaps.arcgis.com/stories/8ad45c48ba5c43d8ad36240ff0ea0dc7)and incorporates insights and work from a [project done in DS 5010](http:ds5010.github.io/broadband-3).

 # Findings
 Our study has facilitated the identification of key areas where the Maine Connectivity Authority (MCA) should direct infrastructure investment.
 These critical zones, characterized by an infrastructure score larger than a relative cultural score, have been delineated in darker red in the visual aid.